All too often, introverts are encouraged to take on the extroverted trait of creating small talk.

 The short answer is “Nothing.”

-Any opportunity to improve communication skills is not inherently a negative objective.
+Any opportunity to improve communication skills is not inherently an opposing objective.

-However, there is something to be said for merely watching and observing individuals before engaging them.
+However, something is to be said for merely watching and observing individuals before engaging them.

 Also, communication should be organic and incremental rather than manufactured and hasty.